open-power-ref-design/ICP-install/README.md

 ### Red Hat Enterprise Linux

-ICP is installed using a rpm included in this repository and then executing a ```docker run``` command
+ICP is installed via [icp-install-rhel.sh](./scripts/icp-install-rhel.sh) in this repo.

 # Removing and Cleanup